#AIFightsBack webinar Augmenting Customer Service with Chatbots 16 April at 15.00 is now over. Check out our video and slide here

 If your company has an FAQ page, spends a lot of time answering repetitive queries, or has staff that need to access a knowledgebase for answers, setting up an FAQ chatbot will undoubtably save you time and money.
 If taking the time to set up the knowledgebase for the bot outweighs the time saved by the bot, then it’s already a clear cut path.

-You could invest a lot of money in creating a top quality chatbot that can guide your customers right through your sales process from start to end, making intelligent suggestions judging from the customer’s sentiment, but that’s going a little overboard for your first project when you could simply follow this guide to get your very own FAQ bot up and running for a fraction of the cost.
+You could invest a lot of money in creating a top quality chatbot that can guide your customers right through your sales process from start to end, making intelligent suggestions judging from the customer’s sentiment, but that’s going a little overboard for your first project.
+You could simply follow this guide to get your very own FAQ bot up and running for a fraction of the cost.
 Additionally, no coding skills are required so there’s no need to hire developers to get the job done.

 There are several tools available to help you create your bot without coding.
 Our go to choice is Microsoft QnAmaker.ai which converts information about your organisation into a structured knowledgebase of linked questions and answers that can be used to train the QnA bot on Azure Bot Services.
 QnAmaker is a really painless method to give you a coherent solution that can be scaled up using different packages.